Zababa: First millennium BCE

 While the decades following the fall of the second dynasty of Isin are poorly documented, a reference to Zababa has been identified in a kudurru inscription from the reign of Nabû-mukin-apli from the middle of the tenth century BCE, in which he follows Anu, Enlil, Ea, Marduk, Zarpanit, Nabu, Sin, Shamash and Nergal, and precedes Adad, Ninurta, Gula and Ninmaḫ.

-A Neo-Assyrian list of shrines located in the Ešarra, the temple of Ashur in Assur, indicates that one of them was dedicated to Zababa.
-In the same period Zababa was also a major member of the local pantheon of Arbela.
+Zababa was also worshiped in Assyria in the Neo-Assyrian period, as first documented during the reign of Sennacherib, who ordered the construction of a temple dedicated to him in the capital after an oracular inquiry revealed that he is a son of the Assyrian head god Ashur.
+A list of shrines located in the Ešarra, the temple of Ashur in Assur, indicates that one of them was dedicated to Zababa.
+It has been proposed that in the same period Zababa was also a major member of the local pantheon of Arbela.
 A temple dedicated to him and Bau existed in this city.
 At one point, the office of the šangû priest of Zababa and Bau in this city, as well as in Huzirina and Harran, was held by Qurdi-Nergal.
 Eleanor Robson notes that in texts from an archive belonging to him and his family and students discovered in Huzirina these two deities occupy a central position.
+However, the assumption that Zababa held a prominent position in Arbela is not universally accepted due to the small number of references to his temple and clergy.

 Both Neo-Assyrian and Neo-Babylonian sources record that one of the gates of Babylon was named after Zababa.
 Presumably it was located on the road to his cult center, Kish.
 It is presumed that it is identical with the "Kissian Gate" mentioned by Herodotus in his description of the city.
 The street running through it was known as Zababa-muḫalliq-gārîšu, "Zababa is the Destroyer of his Foes".
+However, other than the gate no other structures dedicated to Zababa existed in Babylon.